 You don't need to be a math major to be an actuary, but it certainly helps to have a strong mathematics background.
 Economics, finance, and accounting are other majors that lend well towards becoming an actuary.
 You should aim to take actuarial exams as early as possible in your college career.

 - Calc I, II, and III (M221, M222, M223)

 - Linear Algebra (M233)

-- Foundations of Actuarial Science (M366)
+- Foundations of Actuarial Science (M366) - Offered in the Fall

 - Financial Mathematics (M376) - Offered in the Spring

-The class M366 - Foundations of Actuarial Science is offered every semester, this is the preparatory class for Exam P/1.
+The class M366 - Foundations of Actuarial Science is offered every Fall semester, this is the preparatory class for Exam P/1.
 This course is an advanced problem solving seminar with the goal of preparing students for the first actuarial examination.